Computable Folner sequences of amenable groups: Metric groups and amenability

 Let $B_q = \{ x : d(1,x) \le q\}$, $q\in \mathbb{Q}\cap (0,1)$.
 Notice that the corresponding versions of statement (2) above are equivalent for $U$ of the form $B_{<q}$ and of the form $B_q$.
 Indeed, this follows from the observation that $\mu (F,gF,B_{<q})\le \mu (F,gF,B_q )$ and $\mu (F,gF,B_q )\le \mu (F,gF,B_{<r})$ for $q<r$.

-The following observation is an important point used in our approach. \\ $\bullet$ It is well-known that a topological group is amenable if and only if it contains a dense amenable subgroup.
+The following observation is an important point used in our approach. \begin{quote} $\bullet$ It is well-known that a topological group is amenable if and only if it contains a dense amenable subgroup.
 Furthermore, then every dense subgroup is amenable.
-In particular, the formulation of the Schneider-Thom theorem given above still holds if in conditions (2) and (3) the group $G$ is replaced by a fixed dense subgroup.
+In particular, the formulation of the Schneider-Thom theorem given above still holds if in conditions (2) and (3) the group $G$ is replaced by a fixed dense subgroup. \end{quote} \begin{rem} When $G$ is a contable group considered with respect to the $\{ 0,1 \}$-metric, the set $U$ appearing in (2) and (3) can be taken $U = \{ e \}$.
+Note that in this case the number $\mu (F_1 ,F_2 ,U)$ is just $|F_1 \cap F_2 |$.
+In particular, taking $\theta = \frac{n-1}{n}$ the condition that the subset $F \subset G$ satisfies